'The Vagabonds' Details The Publicity-Encouraged Road Trips Of Edison And Ford

 In short, any long drive was still an adventure.
 So road trips starring two of America's most famous business leaders made headlines across the country — which was, in fact, the point.

 These were holidays, yes, but they were also carefully planned publicity stunts, carried out before a press corps that followed the men from stop to stop.
-Ford and Edison on their own were famous enough to command headlines — and to have the opportunity to hang out, see American landscapes and chat over campfires, reveling in the joys of "roughing it" while enjoying fresh meals from the chef among their entourage.

-Like modern Instagram tourists, the "Vagabonds," as they were dubbed, calculated their trips to look great in photographs.
+Ford and Edison on their own were famous enough to command headlines.
+And like modern Instagram tourists, the "Vagabonds," as they were dubbed, calculated their trips to look great in photographs.
 Scenes of the men "roughing it," chopping wood or drinking water from a dipper, were posed for the media.
 (The wealthy Vagabonds received much admiration for their love for the rustic life, while enjoying hot meals prepared by the chef in their entourage and stopping at luxe hotels when weather turned foul.)

 The Vagabonds is ostensibly a book about these vacations.
 But the road trips themselves, alas, are not very compelling.
 They were exhaustively documented by that army of reporters, and exhaustively researched by Guinn, but all the pandering to the watching press starts to feel a little redundant after a while.
 The appearance of two sitting presidents barely livens up events.